 School Hours, Extended Day and Summer Program: The school day runs from 8 a.m. to 3 p.m., with clubs, enrichment activities and athletics meeting after school.
 Flexible before and after-school Extended Day is available on campus 12 months a year from 7 a.m. to 6 p.m.
 Summer at Independence is open to students age 3 through rising grade 8 and features a wide array of offerings.

 Accreditation: Middle States Association.
-The MSA Commissions on Elementary and Secondary Schools announced in October 2014 that Independence earned re-accreditation, the gold standard for measuring and evaluating school performance.
-Independence first received MSA accreditation in 1996.
+In 1996, Independence first received accreditation by the MSA Commissions on Elementary and Secondary Schools, the gold standard for measuring and evaluating school performance, before being re-accredited in 2014.

 Memberships: National Association of Independent Schools (NAIS), Delaware Association of Independent Schools (DAIS), Association of Delaware Valley Independent Schools (ADVIS), Independent School Teachers' Association of Greater Philadelphia, Associate Member of the Delaware Interscholastic Athletic Association (DIAA), Middle States Association of Colleges and Schools, Educational Research Bureau (ERB), Association of Independent School Admission Professionals (AISAP), National Business Officers Association (NBOA).